 - 2. Admission to this program is highly selective; students with a record of academic excellence have a better chance of acceptance.
 Students with exceptionally strong undergraduate records may apply for admission to the graduate program prior to fulfilling all of the above requirements. - 3.
-Graduate Record Examination (GRE) test scores are required for admission consideration.
-International applicants also need TOEFL, IELTS, or Duolingo official test scores. - 4.
-Three letters of recommendation are required, preferably written by university professors familiar with the student's academic work and potential.
-If the student has work experience, one letter may be from his/her supervisor.
+Graduate Record Examination (GRE) test scores are optional for graduate CSCI programs.
+International applicants need TOEFL or IELTS official test scores.
+Duolingo scores are no longer accepted for admission. - 4.
+Three (3) letters of recommendation are required, preferably written by university professors familiar with the student's academic work and potential.
+If the student has work experi-ence, one letter may be from his/her supervisor.
 Letters should be sent directly from the letter writer. - 5.
 A one or two-page personal statement outlining the student's background, achievements, and future goals is required. - 6.
-A student may include a recent copy of his/her resume as part of the application packet; however, this is not required.
+A recent copy of resume.